RockENZO/rockenzo/README.md

   <img src="B1T1.png" alt="Description" width="100%">
 </p>

-# 👋 Hi, I'm Rock! 🙋
+# 👋 Hello there, I'm Rock! 🙋

-Welcome to my GitHub profile!
+Welcome to my profile page!
 I am an Aspiring Software Engineer with a solid foundation in ___web development, software engineering, and machine learning___.
 I'm passionate about solving complex problems and building scalable, high-performance applications.
 I aim to contribute to impactful projects, collaborate with diverse teams, and continually enhance my skills in a fast-paced, forward-thinking technology environment.
 I'm excited about the potential to work on impactful projects and continually push the boundaries of what's possible in tech.

 ## 🎓 Education 📖